Imperial-iGEM/DJANGO-Assembly-Methods/README.md

 ```
 ## testing the RESTAPI 🧬

-once your server in running as we left our machine in the previous stage, we can use the GUI django rest framework provides to test out our two end points!
+Once your server in running as we left our machine in the previous stage, we can use the GUI django rest framework provides to test out our two end points!

 ### Graphql